“First of all, then, I urge that supplications, prayers, intercessions, and thanksgivings be made for everyone…” From the first letter to St. Timothy.

-I found these seven steps to intercessory prayer that I believe are very helpful.
+I found these seven steps to intercessory prayer that I found very helpful.

-3. During this time, ask the Lord to give you a sense of the things He wants you to pray for.
-Put aside your own agenda, concerns, and desires and unite yourself to The Lord’s heart.
-You may want to write down the things that God places on your heart.
+- During this time, ask the Lord to give you a sense of the things God wants you to pray for.
+Put aside your own agenda, concerns, and desires and unite yourself to Jesus’ heart.
+You may want to write down the things that God places on your hearts.

-5. Pray for the things on God’s heart—for those who have no faith; for those who have fallen away from the Lord; for renewal and unity in all the Christian churches; for respect for all life; for all the lost, abandoned, or forgotten children of the world; for those under the power of addictions or bound by depression, anxiety, or bitterness; and for prisoners and service men and women.
+- Pray for the things on God’s heart—for those who have no faith; for those who have fallen away from Jesus; for renewal and unity in all the Christian churches; for respect for all life; for all the lost, abandoned, or forgotten children of the world; for those under the power of addictions or bound by depression, anxiety, or bitterness; and for prisoners and service men and women.
 And, of course, pray for your own intentions and those of your loved ones.

-7. Use a prayer journal to keep a record of what you prayed for, and of the ways God answered those prayers.
+- In your prayer journal, keep a record of what you prayed for, and of the ways God answered those prayers.
 Thank him and praise for all the ways he has worked through your prayer.

 I hope that your prayer life will flourish as you ask for guidance.
-Don’t underestimate the power of your prayers, because God hears them and will act on them, often in ways that you don’t expect.
-Keep your eyes and your hearts open, and be ready to accept the Lord’s will in all situations.
+Don’t underestimate the power of your prayers, because God hears them and will act on them.
 Amen.